 Our preschool office hours are from 9am - 3pm (Mon. -Thurs.) from September to May.

 We would love the opportunity to share with you about our program.
-Call today for a personal tour to see first hand all the wonderful activities going on here at Sandy Hill Preschool!
+Call or email us today for more information on all the wonderful activities going on here at Sandy Hill Preschool!

 "Serve Wholeheartedly" Ephesians 6:7

 Secretary, Tara Nugent

 On February 19, 1985, a group of Sandy Hill women met to discuss the possibility of starting a preschool at Sandy Hill.
 At this meeting, a committee was organized to write a proposal to be presented to the congregation.